-I cannot use the Wireless LAN function
+- I cannot use the Wireless LAN function

-Check if the Wireless switch is turned on.
+- Check if the Wireless switch is turned on.

+- Check if Wireless LAN is selected in case of models with Bluetooth and Wireless LAN.

 The Wireless LAN Access Point and your computer cannot communicate